zerkotin/javascript/README.md

 - [proxies.js](ES6/proxies.js)

 ## Performance
-Javascript performance is less of an issue with the advancement of computers and browsers, but its still an issue worth learning.
+Javascript performance is less of an issue with the advancement of computers and browsers, but its still an issue worth taking into account while writing your code.

 #### Coming soon
 _Javascript performance enhancing examples_